Listing of Trusted Root CA in Google Chrome

 This section provides a tutorial example on how to see the list of trusted root CA (PKI Authorities) pre-installed in Google Chrome.

-As we learned earlier, the trust of the entire HTTPS Website is based on certificates of trusted root CA (PKI authorities).
+As we learned earlier, the trust of HTTPS Websites is based on certificates of trusted root CA (PKI authorities).

 Before using the Google browser Google Chrome on my computer to visit any HTTPS Websites, I want to see who are those trusted PKI authorities.